 - Laptop Computer —if available (if not we may be able to accommodate)

 - Spending money (vending machines)

 May I bring my car?

 Students may park on campus.
 No student will be allowed to operate a vehicle while camp is in session.

 What about computers?

 We encourage students to bring a laptop if one is available.
-All campers will have access to institute and Augsburg College computers during the workshop as needed.
+All campers will have access to institute and Augsburg University computers during the workshop as needed.